By Ron Wisner

 The Problem of On-Board Networks

-In today’s modern boats the instruments are part of a network and they talk to each other.
+On today’s modern boat, the instruments are part of a network and they talk to each other.
 The chart-plotter sends GPS data to other instruments on board such as repeaters and radar, including the boat’s position to the VHF, making that information difficult to avoid.
-If the skipper has elected to leave the chart plotter on to enable AIS, for instance, he must cover up all fields which may inadvertently reveal his position or any other GPS related data, including course and speed.
-In the celestial class none of this data may be used.
-This can be tricky since other vessels within AIS range are sending their positions and the skipper and crew are on their honor not to access that information.
-They must find ways to cover up the fields with tape on any instruments aboard which display positions or other GPS data.
 In order to prepare for the race, decisions must be made regarding what instruments will remain on and how to avoid seeing information which is not allowed.
+Ways must be found to cover up the fields with tape or placards on any instruments aboard which display positions or other GPS data.

-Regarding AIS, we prefer to go old-school: diligent lookouts on the watches and hailing of vessels on VHF if there is any question about another vessel’s intentions.
+On my boat, we simply turn all the instruments off, with the exception of the apparent-wind instrument, the VHF radio, and AIS transmitter.
+We prefer to go old-school: diligent lookouts on the watches and hailing of vessels on VHF if there is any question about another vessel’s intentions.
 After all, AIS, while a wonderful invention, is not a substitute for vigilance.

-We have made one concession for safety: at the helm there is a handheld GPS in its holder with duct-tape covering the entire screen.
+On Hotspur we have made one concession for safety: at the helm, there is a handheld GPS in its cradle with duct-tape covering the entire screen.
 This hand-held GPS is left on at all times and the batteries changed in the morning watch.
 In the event of a man-overboard event, the MOB button can be pushed and the tape ripped off the screen.

 Boat Speed: What’s Old is New